LEARNAcademy/syllabus/capstone/fetch.md

 {"data":["Cats, especially older cats, do get cancer.
 Many times this disease can be treated successfully.","Adult cats only meow to communicate with humans.","Retractable claws are a physical phenomenon that sets cats apart from the rest of the animal kingdom.
 In the cat family, only cheetahs cannot retract their claws."]}
 ```

-Now that we can see the outcome of our request we can built the user view.
+Now that we can see the outcome of our request we can build the user view.

 ### Cat Facts Application

-Before incorporating the fetch request, we can build out the basic functionality of the application.
-At this stage, the app will include a couple logs.
+First, we will build out the basic functionality of the application.
+At this stage, the app will include a couple of console logs.
 One to ensure we can allow the user to select the number of facts.
-The second to make sure the button is calling the function that will eventually hold the fetch request.
+The second to make sure the button is calling the function that will eventually hold a [fetch](cat-tinder/connecting/fetch-read.md) request.

 ```javascript
 import React, { useState } from "react"